 Dad lived life the way that Winston Churchhill described it, “We make a living by what we get, but we make a life by what we give.”
 Our dad also knew the reality of what John Wimber once said, “What ever you don’t give away, you don’t get to keep.”
 And then a final characteristic of our father.

 HUMILITY – Honestly, Dad would be a bit embarrassed by the way I’m talking about him tonight.
 But I have the microphone, he doesn’t.
 And remember, he asked me to speak.
 But seriously, he embraced humility.
 He shunned arrogance.
 Humility is not thinking less of yourself.
 Humility is thinking of yourself, less.
 When I called him on the phone from my home in Florida, dad didn’t spend much time talking about himself—unless I asked.
 Instead, he asked me about my family and my ministry.
 He always showed an interest in others.
 He walked in humility.

 TF’s life was a message.
 It is a message that our world desperately needs.
 In these days when arrogance, greed, cowardice, inferior work, dishonesty, family neglect and anti-faith are predominant, I’m privileged and greatly blessed to have been raised by a man whose top priorities in life were his faith, family, integrity, excellence, courage, generosity and humility.
-And I pray, my children and grandchildren can say the same about me—that I didn’t just preach the message to others.
-But, my life was the message.
-I lived the message, just like my father did for me.
+And I pray, my children and grandchildren can say the same about me—that I didn’t just preach the message to others, my life was the message.
+And that I lived the message, just like my father did for me.